punund/spinacia/README.md

     stderr: popeye srderr
     code: popeye exit code

-There was a sysntax or logical error in input
+There was a syntax or logical error in input

 ## REST API (not implemented)